pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 **In the third** and last part, we introduce [autoEdit.io](http://autoEdit.io) a digital paper-editing software can be used for day to day production of video interviews.

+## Acknowledgements

+A big thank you to Open News for supporting the 2016 series of workshop that inspired this book.